-Preschool ends at 12:00 noon.
+Preschool ends at 1:00 PM for Half Day Preschool and 5:00 PM for Full Day Preschool.
 Please be sure to pick up your child on time.
 Youngsters truly enjoy their preschool experiences when they know their parent or carpool will arrive at the appropriate time.

 LATE PICK-UP POLICY AND LATE FEES - SEE APPENDIX IX